 In both cold (insulation at ceiling level) and warm (insulation along the slope) roofs, it is recommended that an AVCL is provided on the warm side of the insulation to limit the migration of moisture laden air from the dwelling, entering the roof structure through diffusion.
 The AVCL can double as the airtight barrier.

-Roof ventilation should be carried out in accordance with TGD Part F of the Building Regulations 1997 to 2019 and the recommendations of BS 5250^[1].
+Roof ventilation should be carried out in accordance with TGD Part F of the Building Regulations and the recommendations of BS $5250^{[1]}$.

-Table 4a: Fire Testing Conducted for Loadbearing Wall and Floor Elements
+Table 4a: Fire Data Conducted for Loadbearing Wall and Floor Elements